Programme overview

 - Meet and hear from guest lecturers who are leaders in their field.

-- Undertake common semesters - in your first 3 semesters you'll study core Bachelor of Construction papers then you'll get to choose your major from Property Development, Construction Economics or Construction Management.
-This allows you to get a good understanding the general field first before you choose your direction.
+- Undertake common semesters - in your first 3 semesters, you'll study core Bachelor of Construction papers, and then you'll get to choose your major from Property Development, Construction Economics, or Construction Management.
+This allows you to get a good understanding of the general field first before you choose your direction.

 - Opportunity for double major: Students in the Bachelor of Construction can achieve a double major with slightly more coursework.
 Choose from majors in Construction Management, Property Development, and Construction Economics.

 Studying full-time is like doing a full-time job.
-You might only be in lectures and workshops for 16 hrs a week but you are expected to spend another 24 hours a week on self-directed study, doing quizzes, re-reading lecture content and working on assignments.
+You might only be in lectures and workshops for 16 hrs a week, but you are expected to spend another 24 hours a week on self-directed study, quizzes, re-reading lecture content, and working on assignments.
 That makes 40 hours.

 Qualification pathway

-If English is not your first language please be aware that to enter into this programme, you'll need to have achieved at least one English proficiency outcome in the last two years, such as IELTS.
-This applies to both new students and progressing students (including NZ Diploma in Construction graduates).
+If English is not your first language, please be aware that to enter this programme, you'll need to have achieved at least one outcome of English proficiency in the last two years, such as IELTS.
+This applies to new and progressing students (including NZ Diploma in Construction graduates).

 Admission requirements